The closer to a building, the clearer the details.

 see more: www.marcrietdijkfotografie.nl

-stick them together and rebuilding the city.
+and stick them together to rebuild the city.

 The Panurbana Atlas